 - The purpose and value of engineering simulation

-- The fundamentals of structural stress analysis
+- The fundamentals of structural stress analysis and simulation

 - Results interpretation and methods for verifying and validating results